What are the Types of Marketplaces

 This marketplace structure attracts users online, but the client gets the service offline.
 For example, a customer chooses a product on the web but receives it at the shop.
 Or picking any service online like home cleaning and the service gets delivered at home.

 In this type of eCommerce marketplace, everything happens online.
 Only the product delivery happens offline except for some services where no delivery is required at all.
-For example, you book a movie ticket online, pay online and then receive it via email or in your smartphone.
+For example, you book a movie ticket online, pay online and then receive it via email or on your smartphone.
 Another example is where you buy an app in the apple store and use it on the internet.

 Different types of marketplaces